OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Style_Mechanics.md

 - Some styles have 0 endurance cost

 ### Style Effects and Procs

+**Game Rule Summary**: Many styles have special effects beyond just doing damage.
+They might cause bleeding, stun the target, or apply debuffs like movement snares.
+These effects are what make styles tactically interesting - the right style at the right time can completely change a fight.

 #### Style Procs
 - Can have multiple procs per style